bootpack/bootpack/docs/getting-started.md

 Do not manually add a second Bootstrap CDN stylesheet or script.
 This can cause duplicate styles and double-handled interactions.

+For styles or scripts needed by only one page, use the optional `page-entries.js` mapping.
+Follow [Page-specific CSS and JavaScript](page-entries.md) for a complete CSS-only example.
+Restart the server after editing that mapping, and remove its entry when deleting a mapped page.

 ## 5. Change the theme

 Edit `src/scss/variables.scss`, which loads before Bootstrap's default variables: